 Once a Cheater, Always a Cheater?
-Five Signs to Help You Know
+Five Signs to Know

-Well, I have some critical information for you: In my new relationship advice book Sealing the Deal: The Love Mentor’s Guide to Lasting Love I review the research on affairs but more importantly tell you exactly what to do if this is your situation.
-Research studies show that even among married couples, cheating is relatively common: about 22% of men and 13% of women cheat.
+Well, I have some critical information for you: According to research studies and my clinical work show that about 22% of men and 13% of women are cheaters.
 According to recent studies, even spouses who describe themselves as “happy” with their marriage have affairs.

-But the good news is this: Many people who are in relationships that have decent chemistry and benefits for both partners can actually work through the crisis of affairs.
+The good news is this: Many people who are in relationships that have decent chemistry and benefits for both partners can actually work through the crisis of affairs.
 Not only that, they can become closer and put an end to cheating once and for all.
-This means that, “Once a cheater, always a cheater” is just not true.
+This means that, “once a cheater, always a cheater,” is just not true.
 There are people who learn and grow from the painful emotional hurricane and the loss of closeness in the relationship that are the aftermaths of cheating.

 1. Your partner is truly remorseful and regrets having cheated.
 Look for heartfelt apologies that ring true when you hear them.